linyilu0323/CarND_P4_BehaviorCloning/README.md

 ### Results and Discussion

-- **Model Training:** Training the model in workspace takes less than 30 minutes, thanks to the GPU power provided.
-The loss function for both training set and validation set is less than 0.01.
+- **Model Training:** Training the model in workspace takes less than 10 minutes, thanks to the GPU power provided.
+The loss function for both training set and validation set is less than 0.1.
+Below is a chart showing the MSE reduction over epochs:

+  ![alt text][image5]

 - **Running the model:** I ran the simulator in Autonomous mode with the trained `model.h5` file and the results are very clean - the model runs perfectly on the first track.
 Below is a few seconds from the course.
 A full video (`track1_run1.mp4`) is uploaded.
 Watch the simulator screen at [My Youtube Page](https://youtu.be/siMhdIWpB6M).

   ![alt text][image4]